 The Pakistani competition

-The Pakistani utility kilts, I have been able to take a closer look at, have been of very good quality.
+The Pakistani utility kilts, I have been able to take a closer look at, have all been of very good quality.

 However, by a direct comparison the Utilikilt wins.
 Sense for detail, as well as usage of high-grade buttons and fabrics makes a Utilikilt a better kilt.

-Also, utility kilts made in Pakistan often come with an eccessive use of cargo pockets, bottons, and chains.
-But there are exceptions.
-And there is a substantial price difference.
+Also, utility kilts made in Pakistan often come with an excessive use of cargo pockets, buttons, and chains.

 Kilt & More

-You might also take a look at Kilt & More, being only one of many vendors offering similar kilts in the US and Europe.
-They have inumerable models of utility kilts in their assortment, even if not all of them are quite to my taste.
+You might take a look at Kilt & More, being only one of many vendors offering similar kilts in the US and Europe.

 Championkilts.com